A walkthrough which covers creating a gateway server with AWS

 You will need a Linux server upon which to host the strongDM gateway, as well as root or sudo access to it.

 5000.
 If you must alter the port, it is advised to use one above 1024.

-Navigate back to the strongDM Admin UI.
-Select the relays tab and click “add gateway.”
+Navigate to the strongDM Admin UI.
+Select the Gateways tab and click add gateway.

 Click create.
-This generates a one-time use token that you will need to use later in the installation process.
-Carefully copy the token and set it aside in a safe place for later use.
+This generates a token which is only shown to you one time that you’ll need to use later in the installation process.
+Carefully copy the token and save it somewhere for later use.

-Log into the instance you created in step 1 to host your gateway.
+Log in to the server you created to host your gateway.

 Download the SDM binary:

 Unzip it (if this is a new server, you may need to install a package to unzip archives, such as with

 sudo apt-get install unzip on Ubuntu distributions):